- 1. Understand the Recovery Timeline

 A: You should avoid strenuous activities, heavy lifting, and contact sports for at least one week after surgery.
 Swimming and submerging your head underwater should be avoided for at least two weeks for LASIK and one month for PRK.

 A: You should avoid wearing eye makeup for at least one week after surgery to minimize the risk of infection and irritation.
-Consult with your eye doctor before resuming the use of makeup products around your eyes.
+Consult with your eye doctor before resuming makeup products around your eyes.

 A: Dry eye symptoms are common following LASIK and PRK surgery.
-Using preservative-free artificial tears, as your eye doctor recommends, can help alleviate dryness and keep your eyes lubricated during recovery.
+As your eye doctor recommends, preservative-free artificial tears can help alleviate dryness and keep your eyes lubricated during recovery.

 A: Most LASIK patients can return to work within 1 to 2 days, while PRK patients may require up to a week or longer, depending on their vision stabilization and the nature of their job.